isaksamsten/briljant/docs/docs/tutorial.md

 aware of missing values.
 Suppose that we are given a list of employees and want to count the frequency of each name.

-!!! warning "Notation"
+!!! warning "Code examples"

-    We'll pretend that Java has a REPL and begin statements with `>`
+    We'll pretend that Java has a REPL

 ```
 > Vector employees = Vector.of("Bob", "Mary", "Lisa", "John", "Lisa", "Mary", "Anna");